-- Secondly, the Annual Report's less official but very real purpose targets a broader audience.
-The audience includes current shareholders and potential investors, of course, but also the company's own employees, customers, industry analysts, and competitors.
+- Secondly, the Annual Report's less official but genuine purpose targets a broader audience.
+The audience includes current shareholders and potential investors, of course, but also the company's employees, customers, industry analysts, and competitors.
 For the broader audience, corporate officers and directors intend to build confidence in the company's future.

-Those who read the typical annual report carefully and fully will probably sense that challenge in every major section of the report.
-Discussions below emphasize both the factual data and the underlying messages that officers and directors usually intend to communicate in each section of the Annual Report.
+Those who read the typical annual report carefully and fully will probably sense that challenge in every significant section of the document.
+Discussions below emphasize both the factual data and the underlying messages that officers and directors usually intend to communicate in each part of the Annual Report.

 Annual Reports to Shareholders in most countries have a structure similar to that described by the US Securities and Exchange Commission:

-- An opening letter from the Chief Executive Officer.
+- An initial letter from the Chief Executive Officer.

-- Financial data, to assess the company's financial position, results of operations, and key financial metrics.
+- Financial data, to assess the company's financial position, results of operations, and critical business metrics.

-- Notes on the financial data describing specific accounting methods and explaining the reasons for specific results.
+- Notes on the financial data describing specific accounting methods and explaining the reasons for particular results.

 - Management discussion and interpretation of topics.